María de los Ángeles Pineda Villa: Ties to organized crime

-Since 2002, Salomón, or "El Malon" and his brothers, Mario "El MP" and Alberto "El Borrado", had been operating as independent drug traffickers in Guerrero and Morelos.
+Since 2002, Salomón, or "El Malón" and his brothers, Mario "El MP" and Alberto "El Borrado", had been operating as independent drug traffickers in Guerrero and Morelos.
 In 2002, the brothers formally joined the Sinaloa Cartel.
 Under the orders of Arturo Beltrán Leyva, they were placed in charge of operations in Zihuatanejo and other areas of Guerrero, as well as the state of Morelos.
 The Pinedas trafficked primarily cocaine, coming from Colombia and Venezuela to Guerrero.
 In 2005, under the instruction of the Sinaloa Cartel, the brothers formed a group of 200 hitmen called Los Pelones to control Guerrero and defend against attacks by rival cartels, such as the Los Zetas and La Familia Michoacana.
 As of 2014, "Los Pelones" were believed to be the predecessor of the Guerreros Unidos.

-In 2006, the Mexican Drug War began under President Felipe Calderón's administration, which involved a crackdown on drug trafficking organizations by Mexican authorities.
-In March 2009, Mexico's Office of the General Prosecutor (Procuraduría General de la República, PGR) named María de los Ángeles Pineda Villa s brothers Alberto and Mario Antonio in their list of the most wanted drug traffickers.
-In May 2009, the PGR arrested five members of the Pineda Villa family in Morelos: Maria´s three brothers Alberto, Mario, Salomón and her parents.
+In 2006, the Mexican drug war began under President Felipe Calderón's administration, which involved a crackdown on drug trafficking organizations by Mexican authorities.
+In March 2009, the attorney general's office (Procuraduría General de la República, PGR) named Pineda Villa's brothers Alberto and Mario Antonio in their list of the most wanted drug traffickers.
+In May 2009, the PGR arrested five members of the Pineda Villa family in Morelos: María's three brothers Alberto, Mario, Salomón and her parents.
 In September 2009, Alberto and Mario were murdered for their betrayal of kingpin Arturo Beltrán Leyva.
 In December 2009, Arturo Beltrán Leyva was killed during a shootout with Mexican Marines in Cuernavaca, Morelos. which caused the Beltrán-Leyva Cartel to break up into smaller independent organizations, led by former Betrán Leyva operators.
-This included the Guerreros Unidos, led by Salomón "El Malon" Pineda Villa, in the Guerrero and Morelos states.
+This included the Guerreros Unidos, led by Salomón "El Malón" Pineda Villa, in the states of Guerrero and Morelos.